deekshaarora12/Calculator_Behaviour/division.md

 And I type in "second number"
 And I press "equals"

-Then I see "different results when numbers are interchanged"
+Then I see "different results when numbers interchanges"

 Scenario: Division when both operands are 0